Leave No Trace Ethics

 Plan Ahead and Prepare:

-Most people that plan poorly in combination with unexpected situations often tend to resort to high-impact solutions that degrade the outdoors.
+- Poor planning and unexpected situations lead to high-impact, last minute solutions which degrade the great outdoors.
 Plan to make as little impact as you can.

 Travel and Camp on Durable Surfaces:

-People cause excess damage to the land when trampling vegetation beyond repair.
-This results in soil erosion, unusable trails, and campsites.
+- People cause excess damage to the land when trampling vegetation beyond repair.
+This results in soil erosion as well as unusable trails and campsites.

 Dispose of Waste Properly:

-No one wants to see garbage in the Wilderness, which takes away from it natural beauty.
-Human waste and grey water should be taken care of properly.
+- No one wants to see garbage in the Wilderness, spoiling its natural beauty.
+Human waste and grey water should be properly disposed.

 Leave What You Find:

-Try to minimize site alterations, such as digging tent trenches, hammering nails into trees, permanently clearing an area of rocks or twigs, and removing items.
+- Try to minimize site alterations, such as digging trenches, hammering nails into trees, permanently clearing an area of rocks or twigs, or removing items.

-Allow others a sense of discovery by leaving rocks, plants, and archeological artifacts where you find them.
+- Allow others a sense of discovery by leaving rocks, plants, and archaeological artifacts where you find them.

-Avoid damaging live trees by not hammering nails into trees or hacking at them.
+- Avoid damaging live trees by hammering nails into trees or hacking at them.

 Minimize Campfire Impact:

-Since the naturalness of many areas has been degraded from the overuse of campfires, Leave No Trace ethics promote low-impact fires.
+- Many amazing areas have been degraded from the overuse of campfires, Leave No Trace ethics promote low-impact fires.

-If you are a hunter, field dress game animals well away from trails, water, and campsite
+- If you are a hunter, field dress game animals well away from trails, water, and campsites.

-If your traveling with dogs please be mindful of them.
+- If your traveling with dogs please be mindful of them at all times.